 This works really well if the goal is to show how much the actual is from the expected or target.
-But for a hospital, the expected average length of stay for can vary by month as can the expected ALOS because the patient population varies each month.
+But for a hospital, the actual average length of stay can vary by month as can the expected ALOS because patient population varies each month and there is often seasonality in hospital visits.
 Certain criteria are used to estimate a patient’s length of stay, resulting in a variable expected ALOS.
 So while the difference matters, it also matters what those values were.
 A high ALOS wasn’t necessarily bad if it was still below the expected.

 Diverging Icicle Chart